gogs/gogs/README.md

 - Command `install` add flag `-pc` which only downloads source files(including LICENSE and README).
 - Command `install` and `remove` and `update` backup data(up to 100 records) before executing.
 - Command `rollback` is for rolling back to certain operation.
-- Add configure option for auto-enable feature, like always using `-p` for downloading.
 - Command `install` add flag `-all` for re-installing everything in GOPATH, usually use this after upgrading Go version.
 - Command `clean` is for cleaning empty directories.
 - Keep file modify time for packages from github.com.